-Often when we think too hard, or for too long, we get stuck.
+Often when we think too hard, or for too long—we get stuck.
 I think we should try create quickly, intuitively, and from the heart.
-There is merit in deliberating, planning, and being exact, but I don't think that's a big problem for adults.
-The problem is that we don't create without fear of judgement (even from ourselves) very often.
+There is merit in deliberating, planning, and being exact, but I don’t think that’s a big problem for most adults in the creative industries.
+The problem is that we don’t create without fear of judgement (even from ourselves) very often.

 So what I try do is doodle very organically and abstractly as often as I can.
 I play.
 I experiment.
 I set rules.
 Sometimes I do it every morning for weeks.
 Other times I doodle for an entire morning and then not again for a few days.
 And so, I made a class on how to play and experiment with abstract and organic shapes with an iPad – a tool a lot of people carry around with them.

 The iPad is such a powerful creation tool.
 But there’s a tendency, especially amongst professional designers, to think that we need to adopt the iPad as an awe-inspiring art and illustration making tool.
 We can do that, but we can also be embracing what the iPad and digital tools offer us to play, have fun, and experiment.
 By using iPad apps we can create things much quicker than we can in real life.
 And when we use apps like Paper, which have paired-down tool sets, we can play a lot quicker.
 Besides being quick and easy to make stuff, it also helps us foster our creativity.